apoorvalonkar/WebSocketChat/README.md

 ### WebSocketChatServer
-Added the methods to ServerEndpoint WebSocket Client 1.onOpen() ->Establishes a connection between client and server.
+Added the methods to ServerEndpoint WebSocket Client
+1. onOpen() ->Establishes a connection between client and server.
-2.onMessage() ->Gets session and user information and sends messages.
+2. onMessage() ->Gets session and user information and sends messages.
-3.onClose() ->Closes the connection.
+3. onClose() ->Closes the connection.
-4.SendMessagetoAll() ->Sends the message to all connected users
+4. SendMessagetoAll() ->Sends the message to all connected users

 ### Run the application with command